karatelabs/karate/README.md

 While this sounds dangerous and should be used with care (and limits readability), the reason this feature exists is to quickly set (or over-write) a bunch of config variables when needed.
 In fact, this is the mechanism used when [`karate-config.js`](#configuration) is processed on start-up.

+#### Shared Scope
 This behavior where all key-value pairs in the returned map-like object get automatically added as variables - applies to the [calling of `*.feature` files](#calling-other-feature-files) as well.
-This comes in useful to boil-down those 'common' steps that you have to perform at the start of multiple test-scripts - into one-liners.
+In other words, the 'called' script not only shares all variables (and config) but can update the shared execution context.
+This is very useful to boil-down those 'common' steps that you may have to perform at the start of multiple test-scripts - into one-liners.

 ```cucumber
 * def config = { user: 'john', password: 'secret' }